 Where to buy: In many of Basel’s bakeries and supermarkets

 One of Switzerland’s cantonal breads, Basler Brot, has a crisp, floury exterior.
 Baked at a high temperature to achieve its deep color and texture, it has only four ingredients: halbweissmehl / farine mi-blanche (half-white flour), yeast, salt and water.
 The photo below shows only one half of the bread.
 These two oblong parts are baked together, and then split into separate loaves for sale.
 You can find this bread in many regions of Switzerland.

 Like Baler Mehlsuppe, Fastenwähe is popular during Basel’s Fasnacht celebration.
 Its name means something like “fasting pie,” as its production historically coincided with the period of Lent.
-Using an enriched dough with milk and butter, these small yeasted breads have cumin seeds sprinkled on top.
-The four holes cut into the dough were supposedly made at one time to resemble a religious cross.
+Using an enriched dough with milk and butter, these small yeasted breads have caraway seeds sprinkled on top.
+The four holes cut into the dough creates a design resembling a cross.
 Similar to a pretzel, they are one of my favorite foods from Basel.

 RECIPE: Fastenwähe, from Helvetic Kitchen.

 Where to buy: During Basel’s Fasnacht celebration or at some bakeries and supermarkets in Basel throughout the year.

 The Hefegugelhopf is a yeasted, fluted cake with a hole in the middle.
 Bakeries often decorate them with whole or sliced almonds and a heavy coating of powdered sugar.
 They have strong roots in the Alsace region of France, across the border from Basel.
 More like a sweet loaf of bread than an American-style Bundt cake, the Hefegugelhopf is one of my favorite baked goods in Switzerland.